slviajero/tinybasic/MANUAL.md

 In BASIC 2, string functions are supported.
 Currently RIGHT\$(), LEFT\$(), MID\$(), CHR\$() and ASC() are implemented.
 Strings can be concatenated using the + operator.
 These functions are there for compatibility.
 They are not really needed as the subscript notation offers all the necessary functionality.

-Note that the undelying string code is still static, i.e. it has no garbage collection and no dynamic string space.
+Note that the underlying string code is still static, i.e. it has no garbage collection and no dynamic string space.
 For this reason functionality and compatibility are limited.
 This is done by design.

 Examples: